applepro223/Adi_BlueStampPortfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+My project is an air quality monitor with a temperature and humidity sesnor.
+My first milestone was to get data from the MQ135 sensr and present it on the OLED.
+After a few tries and some code editing, I finally managed to achieve this.
+Through the code editing, I was also able to make the data go to the serial monitor as well, in case the OLED malfunctions.
+My next milestone is to get the humidity and temperature senor connected and presenting the data on the OLED as well.
+So far, one of my challenges has been figuring out the safe ranges of the MQ135 sensor as it isn't a traditional AQI sensor.
+I will try and research as much as possible to figure this out and present that on the OLED.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.